 Start the evening at Piccadilly Circus

-From this junction you are just minutes away from some of the places that no one can miss when visiting London and, for that reason, is the perfect place to start the tour of its shopping streets and Soho...
+From this intersection you are just minutes away from some of the places that no one can miss when visiting London and, for that reason, is the perfect place to start the tour of its shopping streets and Soho...

-Immerse yourself in the atmosphere of Oxford Street
+Soak up the atmosphere of Oxford Street

 This shopping street is considered the busiest in Europe.
-It is almost 2 and a half kilometers of stores of all kinds, restaurants and other locals that attract a large number of Londoners and visitors.
+It is almost 2 and a half kilometers of stores of all kinds, restaurants and other shops that attract a large number of Londoners and visitors.